 A mandatory conciliation process applies before any matter can go to court.
 This will occur after your claim has been thoroughly investigated, your injuries are fully stabilised and all medicals – including one arranged by the at-fault party’s insurer – are complete.

-As well as the three month and nine month time limits for Notices (see above), for most claims there is an absolute cut-off of three (3) years from the date of accident.
+As well as the 3-month and 9-month time limits, most claims have an absolute cut-off of 3 years from the date of the accident.

-Different time limit rules apply to children and persons under a legal incapacity (e.g. unsound mind).
+Different time limits may apply to children and persons under a legal incapacity (e.g. unsound mind).

-General damages compensate you for the pain and suffering you have endured and will endure in the future as a result of your injuries, as well as any permanent disability you are likely to suffer and the consequences it will have.
+General damages compensate you for the pain and suffering you have endured and will endure in the future as a result of your injuries, as well as any permanent disability you’re likely to suffer.

-Sadly, general damages awarded in Queensland are in most cases trivial in comparison to reasonable expectations.
-The most serious injuries such as quadriplegia are awarded around $150,000 and some reasonably serious back injuries only $10,000.
+General damages awarded in Queensland can be quite trivial in comparison to expectations.
+The most serious injuries such as quadriplegia are awarded around $150,000 and some reasonably serious back injuries $10,000.